-The Wells Fargo Loan Agreements collectively contain various affirmative and negative covenants that limit the use of funds and define other provisions of the loan.
-Material financial covenants are listed below:
+The Wells Fargo Loan Agreements and the credit agreement contain various affirmative and negative covenants that limit the use of funds and define other provisions of the loans.
+Material financial covenants are listed below, and the capitalized terms are defined in the applicable agreements:

-- Total Liabilities divided by Tangible Net Worth not greater than 2.5 to 1.0 at each fiscal quarter, Quick Ratio not less than 0.85 to 1.0 at each fiscal quarter end, Net Income After Taxes not less than \$500 on a quarterly basis, and
+- Total Liabilities divided by Tangible Net Worth not greater than 2.0 to 1.0 at each fiscal quarter end, - Quick Ratio not less than 1.25 to 1.0 at each fiscal quarter end, - Fixed Charge Coverage Ratio not less than 1.25 to 1.0 at each fiscal quarter end.